Employer-Sponsored Cash Balance Retirement Plans: A Tax-Saving Strategy

 Do cash credits vary by participant?

 Yes.
 Cash balance plans can be designed to take individual goals into account.
 Therefore, these plans are ideal for offering employees tailored cash credits; however, this topic should be thoughtfully considered and discussed during the design phase of the plan because cash balance plans are meant to be long-term retirement vehicles that don’t change often.

 How are benefits paid?

 Benefits can be paid to qualified participants in one of several annuity options, usually in the form of scheduled monthly payments.
-However, with spousal consent, participants can also receive their HAB in a lump sum amount as long as the cash balance plan is adequately funded.

 How are maximum contributions determined?

 Maximum annual cash credits are based on age.